 Haiti’s “curses” are man-made

 The voodoo theme recurs constantly.
-In fact, Haiti, like its Caribbean neighbors, is a predominantly Christian country with a small percentage of practitioners of West-African based beliefs and practices (obeah in Jamaica, santeria in Cuba, voodoo in Haiti), some of which find their way into the broader culture of these populations comprised of the descendants of enslaved Africans.
-The focus on Haiti’s voodoo reflects the fear of the white plantation slave-owning societies at the time of the Haitian Revolution that they would be next; fears kept alive and propagated by pop culture which perpetuate the idea of Haiti’s innate backwardness and inability to find its own solutions.
+In fact, Haiti, like its Caribbean neighbors, is a predominantly Christian country with a small percentage of practitioners of West-African based beliefs and practices (Obeah in Jamaica, Santeria in Cuba, Voodoo in Haiti), some of which find their way into the broader culture of these populations comprised of the descendants of enslaved Africans.
+The focus on Haiti’s voodoo reflects the fear of the white plantation slave-owning societies at the time of the Haitian Revolution that they would be next; fears kept alive and propagated by a pop culture that perpetuates the idea of Haiti’s innate backwardness and inability to find its own solutions.